ivanmalagon/using-cartojs/docs/problems.md

 8. `cartodb.css` is a requirement.
 Without it, the map doesn't work.
     We should find a way to build and inject it automatically when using the library so we skip the step of having to build the CSS and add it in the host HTML.

+9. Same with fonts.
+The console throws errors related to not getting `OpenSans-Regular`.